ScilifelabDataCentre/RDM-guidelines/content/topics/ENA-submission-tutorial.md

 ### Assembly submission (Webin-CLI)

 * ENA's documentation on <a href="https://ena-docs.readthedocs.io/en/latest/submit/assembly/genome.html" target="_blank">Submitting Genome Assemblies of Individuals or Cultured Isolates</a>.
-* The only way to submit assemblies is by using the toll called Webin-CLI, hence the first step is to download the latest version, see ENA's documentation on <a href="https://ena-docs.readthedocs.io/en/latest/submit/general-guide/webin-cli.html" target="_blank">Webin-CLI Submission</a>.
+* The only way to submit assemblies is by using the tool called Webin-CLI, hence the first step is to download the latest version, see ENA's documentation on <a href="https://ena-docs.readthedocs.io/en/latest/submit/general-guide/webin-cli.html" target="_blank">Webin-CLI Submission</a>.
 This tutorial will use Java jar, but a Docker image is also available.
 * Webin-CLI requires that the metadata is formatted in a manifest file, hence create [Alectories-graeca-manifest.txt](/files/ena_tutorial/Alectoris-graeca-manifest.txt)
     * Note that in order to submit a chromosome level assembly, a gzipped file listing the chromosomes is also needed.
 An example of what they look like is in [chromosome_list.txt](/files/ena_tutorial/chromosome_list.txt).
 We will also submit a [unlocalised_list.txt](/files/ena_tutorial/unlocalised_list.txt), which contains a list of unlocalised sequences.
 * Webin-CLI can be used in two steps, first to validate and, upon successful validation, to submit: